For Loop Counter in Python: Explained

 The For Loop and Loop Counter in Python

-Before we proceed to use a counter with a for loop, it's vital to understand what a for loop is in Python.
-A for loop in Python is utilized to iterate over an iterable (like a list, tuple, dictionary, string, or range) executing a block of code for each item in the iterable.
+loop in Python is utilized to iterate over an iterable (like a list, tuple, dictionary, string, or range) executing a block of code for each item in the iterable.

-Typically, when we iterate over a sequence in a for loop, we don't have a built-in counter to keep track of the index.
+loop, we don't have a built-in counter to keep track of the index.
 However, having a loop counter in Python is often useful in many situations.
 It allows us to have control over the index of the current item while executing the loop.

 fruits = ['apple', 'banana', 'cherry']